Cap-go/capgo/src/pages/blog/automatic-build-and-release-with-github-actions.md

     ".cz.toml"
 ]
 ```

 Set the version in this file as the same you have in your `package.json` file.

-this is only necessary the first time, then the tools will keep it up to date.
+This is only necessary the first time, then the tools will keep it up to date.

-You can now commit this both file and see your first tag appear in github !
+You can now commit this both file and see your first tag appear in GitHub!

-# Github actions for build
+# GitHub actions for build

 Create a file at this path: `.github/workflows/build.yml`